Do you want to translate your WordPress site into multiple languages?

 Translating Your Website Content

-To translate your website, you can simply click on the ‘Translate Site’ tab on plugin’s settings page or the button in your WordPress admin bar.
+To translate your website, you can simply click on the ‘Translate Site’ tab on the plugin’s settings page or the button in your WordPress admin bar.

 This will open the live translation editor in a new browser tab.